shyamkarla/guide-intro-to-angular/NOTES.md

 15 and 16 - cloaking and debugging

 * no changes (typo fix)

-#### Not Covered
-- Talk through of the code in factories
-- Talk about services as an alternative to factories
-- Run function
-- Custom filters
-- Transclusion
-- Animation
-- resolve blocks
-- watch statements
-- angular's helpers like $window, $timeout

 #### Worth adding
 - another directive for the views that abstracts out the title section